anpa/tomate/README.md

 - Liquid Glass controls (Play/Pause, Skip, Quit)
 - Runs as a menu bar extra (no Dock icon or main window)
 - Date-based countdown so time stays accurate when the popover is closed
+- Custom sounds: Alarm.mp3 when a focus session ends, Break.mp3 when a break ends

 ## Requirements